DEPARTAMENTO DE FÍSICA

 .
 Competence in organization and planning;

 .
-Competence in information management;
+Competence in oral and written communication;

 (by decreasing order of importance)